backdrop-contrib/readmore_extrafield/README.txt

    when you create custom view modes.
 The Read More Extra Field is available in all view modes.

- * The Read More Extra Field module comes with some additional usefull settings : It is possible to configure the Read More link text, or add CSS classes.
+ * The Read More Extra Field module comes with some additional useful settings : It is possible to configure the Read More link text, or add CSS classes.